ErpNetDocs/tech/modules/logistics/wms/how-it-works/recalculate-quantities.md

 You have an order which contains dozens of pcs of coffee which arrive in a box with its own unique code.
 As long as the box is defined for the coffee as an additional coding system and has a default base measurement category (e.g. 20pcs), you will be able to instantly count **multiple** instances of coffee with a **single** scan of the box's product code.
 This **overrides** the product's own default unit.

-If no default measurement category is set, the product would be recognized upon scanning and its default unit (e.g. 1pcs) would be taken into account instead.
+If no measurement category is set, the product will still be recognized but its default unit (e.g. 1pcs) will be taken into account instead.

 ### Prerequisites